sci3ma/symfony-grumphp/README.md

 SF4GrumPHP
 ==========

-Configured GrumPHP with bunch of tools for static code analysis Symfony Framework v4.
+Configured GrumPHP with bunch of tools for static code analysis of Symfony Framework 4.* projects.

 Included tools
 --------------